Taiwan stays on high alert as Chinese ships pull back after massive drills

 The drills, China's most extensive war games by coverage area to date, forced Taiwan to cancel dozens of domestic flights and dispatch jets and warships to monitor.
 Soldiers were seen running rapid-response drills including putting up barricades at various locations.

+China regarded the exercises as a "necessary and just measure" to safeguard national sovereignty and territorial integrity, its Taiwan Affairs Office spokesperson Zhang Han told reporters on Wednesday at a weekly briefing.

+They were "a stern warning against Taiwan independence separatist forces and external interference", she added.

-China's state news agency Xinhua published an article summarising "three key takeaways" from the drills, which began 11 days after the United States announced a record US$11.1 billion arms package for Taiwan.
+China's state news agency Xinhua published an article summarising "three key takeaways" from the drills, which began 11 days after the US announced a record US$11.1 billion arms package for Taiwan.

 China claims democratically governed Taiwan as its own territory and has not ruled out using force to take it under Chinese control.
 Taiwan rejects China's claims.